airscripts/vigilia/README.md

 - [License](#license)

 ## Installation
-Follow the steps below to make use of Automata.
+Follow the steps below to make use of Vigilia.

 Clone this repository:
 ```bash